Piers of Whitby: East and West Piers

-The West Pier was furnished with a low rail on the river side, which acted as a rubbing rail, prevent ropes being worn out on the rock sides of the pier.
-A lighthouse was built at the end of the West Pier in 1831, and this was visited by Princess Victoria in 1834.
+The West Pier was furnished with a low rail on the river side, which acted as a rubbing rail, to prevent ropes being worn out on the rock sides of the pier.
+The West Pier Lighthouse was built at the end of the West Pier in 1831, and this was visited by Princess Victoria in 1834.
 The East Pier was built to a length of 215 yard and a width of 15 yard in 1814, with further works between 1844 and 1850.
 However, both were adapted and were not listed as being complete in their present forms until 1831 for the West Pier, and 1854 for the East Pier.
+The East Pier Lighthouse was also completed in 1854.
 Work on the East Pier during this time narrowed the gap between the two pier ends from 290 ft to 150 ft at the seabed, and 170 ft at the normal sea level.

-In 1734, the base of the West Pier at Scotch Head was furnished with a stone crescent which contained ammunition stores and canons which pointed out to sea.
-Twelve canons were mounted at Battery Parade (the head of the West Pier), seven were mounted on the East Pier (lined in a row facing out to sea), and a further two canons were placed on the rounded end of the West Pier.
+In 1734, the base of the West Pier at Scotch Head was furnished with a stone crescent which contained ammunition stores and cannon which pointed out to sea.
+Twelve cannon were mounted at Battery Parade (the head of the West Pier), seven were mounted on the East Pier (lined in a row facing out to sea), and a further two cannon were placed on the rounded end of the West Pier.
 The guns were removed after the Napoleonic wars came to and end.
 The harbour trustees at Whitby were concerned about the charges levied on the passing coal trade, as it was felt that the prices might prevent all but the desperate to use Whitby harbour, but conversely, lowering the charges might not generate enough revenue to maintain the upkeep on the harbour and the piers.
 In 1846, the revenues earned was just over £2,400, and in 1847, the amount was £2,675.
 The pier maintenance was kept up after their renovations, and a bill of 1837 from the harbour engineer (Francis Pickernell), shows that he purchased coal-tar, treenails, oakum, deck nails and 1 impgal of whale oil.